Functional Inequalities for doubly weighted Brownian Motion with Sticky-Reflecting Boundary Diffusion: Weighted Boundary-Interior Inequalities

 Choosing $r=\frac{e}{\tilde{C}_{p,2}}$ the last term vanishes and we obtain

-\end{proof} The assumption of Lemma \ref{lem:bspent} is formulated in terms of a familiy of inequalities for $p\in \left[2, \frac{2d-2}{d-2}\right]$ and the conclusion in terms of an infimum over $p\in \left[2, \frac{2d-2}{d-2}\right]$ because such a family of inequalities is what was obtained in Proposition \ref{prop:boundaryinterior2}.
-However assuming \eqref{eq:cdn1} for one fixed $p\in \left[2, \frac{2d-2}{d-2}\right]$ instead would result in the same statement for this fixed $p$ without the infimum.\\ The following Proposition finally provides us with a constant $L_{\dOm,\Om}$ fulfilling condition \eqref{eq:ent} and thus enables us to obtain upper bounds on $L_\mu$ and $\hat{L}_\mu$ via Propositions \ref{prop:logsobinterpol} and \ref{prop:logsobinterpolwobd}.
+\end{proof} The assumption of Lemma~\ref{lem:bspent} is phrased in terms of a family of inequalities for $p\in \left[2, \frac{2d-2}{d-2}\right]$ and the conclusion in terms of an infimum over $p\in \left[2, \frac{2d-2}{d-2}\right]$ because such a family of inequalities is what was obtained in Proposition~\ref{prop:boundaryinterior2}.
+However, assuming \eqref{eq:cdn1} for one fixed $p\in \lp 2, \frac{2d-2}{d-2}\right]$ instead would result in the same statement for this fixed $p$ without the infimum.\\ The following proposition provides a constant $L_{\dOm,\Om}$ fulfilling condition \eqref{eq:ent} in terms of an auxiliary function $\rho$.

 \begin{proposition} Assume that $d\ge3$.
-For any $\rho\in C^1(\Om)$ such that $\frac{\partial \rho}{\partial N}\vert_{\dOm}=-1$ and $\nabla \rho$ is Lipschitz continuous on $\Om$ inequality~\eqref{eq:ent} in Proposition \ref{prop:logsobinterpol} is fulfilled with \begin{small}
+For any $\rho\in C^1(\Om)$ such that $\frac{\partial \rho}{\partial N}\vert_{\dOm}=-1$ and $\nabla \rho$ is Lipschitz continuous on $\Om$ inequality~\eqref{eq:ent} in Proposition~\ref{prop:logsobinterpol} is fulfilled with \begin{small}